LLNL/sundials/doc/shared/nvectors/NVector_Operations.rst

       retval = MPI_Allreduce(MPI_IN_PLACE, d, nv, MPI_SUNREALTYPE, MPI_SUM, comm)

-   where *d* is an array of *nv* scalars containing the local contributions to the dot product and *comm* is the MPI communicator associated with the vector *x*.
+   where *d* is an array of *nv* scalars containing the local contributions to the inner products and *comm* is the MPI communicator associated with the vector *x*.
 The operation returns a :c:type:`SUNErrCode`.

    Usage: